John Calvin: Reform work commences (1536–1538)

 In March 1536, Calvin published the first edition of his Institutio Christianae Religionis or Institutes of the Christian Religion.
-The work was an apologia or defense of his faith and a statement of the doctrinal position of the reformers.
+The work was an apologia or defence of his faith and a statement of the doctrinal position of the reformers.
 He also intended it to serve as an elementary instruction book for anyone interested in the Christian faith.
 The book was the first expression of his theology.
 Calvin updated the work and published new editions throughout his life.
 Shortly after its publication, he left Basel for Ferrara, Italy, where he briefly served as secretary to Princess Renée of France.
 By June he was back in Paris with his brother Antoine, who was resolving their father's affairs.
-Following the Edict of Coucy, which gave a limited six-month period for heretics to reconcile with the Catholic faith, Calvin decided that there was no future for him in France.
+Following the Edict of Coucy, which gave a six-month period for heretics to reconcile with the Catholic faith, Calvin decided that there was no future for him in France.

 In August he set off for Strasbourg, a free imperial city of the Holy Roman Empire and a refuge for reformers.
-Due to military maneuvers of imperial and French forces, he was forced to make a detour to the south, bringing him to Geneva.
+Due to military manoeuvres of imperial and French forces, he was forced to make a detour to the south, bringing him to Geneva.
 Calvin had intended to stay only a single night, but William Farel, a fellow French reformer residing in the city, implored him to stay and assist him in his work of reforming the church there.
 Calvin accepted his new role without any preconditions on his tasks or duties.
 The office to which he was initially assigned is unknown.
 He was eventually given the title of "reader", which most likely meant that he could give expository lectures on the Bible.
+In October 1536, Calvin participated in the disputation of Lausanne, trying to bring that city into the Protestant camp.

 Sometime in 1537 he was selected to be a "pastor" although he never received any pastoral consecration.
 For the first time, the lawyer-theologian took up pastoral duties such as baptisms, weddings, and church services.

-During late 1536, Farel drafted a confession of faith, and Calvin wrote separate articles on reorganizing the church in Geneva.
-On 16 January 1537, Farel and Calvin presented their Articles concernant l'organisation de l'église et du culte à Genève (Articles on the Organization of the Church and its Worship at Geneva) to the city council.
+During late 1536, Farel drafted a confession of faith, and Calvin wrote separate articles on reorganising the church in Geneva.
+On 16 January 1537, Farel and Calvin presented their Articles concernant l'organisation de l'église et du culte à Genève (Articles on the Organisation of the Church and its Worship at Geneva) to the city council.
 The document described the manner and frequency of their celebrations of the Eucharist, the reason for, and the method of, excommunication, the requirement to subscribe to the confession of faith, the use of congregational singing in the liturgy, and the revision of marriage laws.
 The council accepted the document on the same day.